ska-telescope/skampi/docs/src/deployment/remote_deploy.rst

     export KUBE_NAMESPACE=skampi-<myname>
     export KUBE_NAMESPACE_SDP=skampi-<myname>-sdp

+You may also specify these in a ``PrivateRules.mak`` file created at the project root.
-Then install SKAMPI (this ``make`` command will also create the namespaces if they don't already exist):
+Just add the environment variables to it, and all ``make`` commands will automatically use them, when run.
+In this case, you don't need to export the variables.
+Now, install SKAMPI (this ``make`` command will also create the namespaces if they don't already exist):

 .. code-block:: console